Sunday, January 5, 2025

 "It's whatevs, but we're mad late," replied the strikingly young driver with frosted tips.

-Alicia took another look at the house staff racing down the steps from the front door to meet her: another six-foot-plus Adonis, early-20s, with same golden tanning bed-assisted complexion.
+Alicia took another look at the house staff racing down the steps from the front door to meet her: another six-foot-plus Adonis, early-20s, with the same golden, tanning bed-assisted complexion.
 The sort of handsome most often found in perfume commercials.
-Even behind the shutter shades, Alicia could see the panic in the pink-tuxedoed man's eyes.
+Even behind the shutter shades, Alicia could see panic in the pink-tuxedoed man's eyes.
 He was sweating in the way that looks good on attractive people.
 "Dawg, you're hella late!" he said, the annoyance clear in his voice.

 The runway-ready staff member gestured for Alicia to follow at a jog.
 "Wassup-wassup, I'm Tryystynn'n.
-I'm Party Girl's personal–technically backup personal assistant.
+I'm Party Girl's personal- technically backup personal assistant.
 So glad you made it.
-Lunch is almost served and we're on a tight schedule."
+Lunch is almost served, and we're on a tight schedule."
 As he reached for the pink doorknob attached to the pink door attached to the pink megastructure, a thought crossed Alicia's mind.
 Please don't let the whole place look like this.

 And it didn't.
 There were also photos.
-Hundreds of posed photographs of Party Girl in all shapes and sizes but only one frame color didn't so much adorn the wall as saturate it.
+Hundreds of posed photographs of Party Girl in all shapes and sizes--but only one frame color--didn't so much adorn the wall as saturate it.
 The personal shrine impressed Alicia so much that she didn't notice at first the nauseatingly pink full-size club and dance floor the front door opened up into.
 The club floor was decorated with tables, chairs, turntables, an impressive array of speakers, lights, a stage, and fog machines.
 She could guess the fog color.
 Throbbing dance music blasted through the speakers despite the only people present being the staff tending the two fully stocked bars.

-A door between the two bars opened into a hallway.
-Another pink-tuxedoed member of staff with the same eternal summer tan and a helmet of gelled blonde hair stood waiting by the door.
-"Sup, ma'am.
-I'll take your bag."
-Alicia shrugged the red Langston University Athletics gym bag from her shoulder and handed it off.
+A door between the two bars opened into a hallway where another pink-tuxedoed member of staff with the exact same shade of eternal summer tan and a helmet of gelled blonde hair stood waiting by the door.

-"Thanks, Xaun," said Tryystynn'n.
-"Take good care of it.
-She's going to need it back by 6:00 PM, okay?
-Make sure you have it ready before then."
-He shot Xaun a serious look, which Xaun returned with a nod.
-Tryystynn'n and Alicia rushed past the first door fast enough that Alicia couldn't tell if that was a spa or just a really big bathroom, but the second for certain led to a swimming pool.
-Around a corner and down another hall past the make-up room and photography studio–also inexplicably staffed in the middle of the day.
+Tryystynn'n and Alicia rushed past the first door fast enough that Alicia couldn't tell if that was a spa they just passed or just a really big bathroom, but the second for certain led to a swimming pool.
+They pressed onward around a corner and down another hall past the make-up room and photography studio, also inexplicably staffed in the middle of the day.
 Was that a darkroom?

-"'SUP!" shouted Tryystynn'n, formally announcing the arrival.
+"SUP!" shouted Tryystynn'n, formally announcing the arrival.
 "Party Girl's IRBFF in da house!"

 "IR?" asked Alicia.